 The 100,000 or so postal workers in France travel some 760 million kilometers a year, on foot, by bicycle, scooter, or car, and since 2010, also on an electric quad bike called the Quadéo.

 As driving an electric car is incredibly easy, postmen and postwomen only get a short training course of 15 minutes.
-The main differences are that they need to get used to the two pedals, the accelerator, and the brake, instead of changing gears, as there are no gears to worry about!
+The main difference is that they need to get used to the two pedals, the accelerator, and the brake, instead of changing gears, as there are no gears to worry about!
 The staff who have already tried the cars are amazed by how quiet they are.

 At the moment, an electric car can only do about 100 km and the recharge requires 3h30 on a standard plug, so it can’t be used in rural areas.